channeng/Mixpanel_monitor/Readme.md

 # Mixpanel Monitor

 Monitor and perform analysis on all events within Mixpanel.

+## Modules
 Currently, there is only 1 module in this package.
+### **Events_analysis**

-**Events_analysis** - For each event in Mixpanel Segmentation, provides the following data:
+For each event in Mixpanel Segmentation, provides the following data:
 * Daily Avg (Last 7 days)
 * Daily Avg (Prior 7 days)
 * Daily Avg (Last 30 days)